 sqlmap -r request

 When sqlmap finds an injectable parameter, it prompts us to choose whether to skip payloads for the rest of the database management system (in this case, MySQL).
-Then, sqlmap proceeds to gather information about the system, such as the version, current database, and current user.
+Then sqlmap will do information gathering about the system, such as the version, current database, and current user.

 If sqlmap successfully identifies an injectable parameter, it will ask if we want to continue searching for more.
 However, if we’ve found what we need, we can stop and move on to the next step.